MEET THE TEAM:

 AMY NUÑEZ

-Deputy Director, Producer
+Deputy Director, Co-Founder, Producer

 Amy is a Peruvian-American writer and cinematographer based in Los Angeles.
 She’s always been a creative at heart—whether she’s behind a camera, journaling her thoughts, or just admiring the little details of the world around her.